Courses

 ADVISE: Readiness for college-level English or ESL 188

-A general education course emphasizing the intersection of microbiology, epidemiology, ecology and public health as they relate to selected infectious disease agents that threaten human and animal welfare around the globe.
-It analyzes the influence of biological, environmental and socio-political factors on the emergence of "new" diseases as well as the reemergence of ancient plagues.
+A general education course emphasizing the intersection of microbiology, epidemiology, ecology, climate change and public health as they relate to selected emerging diseases that threaten human and animal welfare around the globe.
+It analyzes the influence of biological, evolutionary, environmental, socio-political, dietary and lifestyle factors on the emergence of "new" (within the past 20 years) diseases, as well as the reemergence of vaccine-preventable and antibiotic-resistant diseases.

 UC/CSU